mshiltonj/resource-routing/README.md

 ### only
-An array of standard route names.
-ONLY these standard routes will be created.
-Standard routes not included in this list will be excluded from the route creation process.
+An array of standard route names. **ONLY** these standard routes will be created.
+Other standard routes not included in this list will be excluded from the route creation process.

 Example:

-    routing.resources(app, controller_use, "users", { only: ["index", "create"] } };
+    routing.resources(app, controller_use, "users", { only: ["index", "show"] } };

 This will suppress creation of the `new`, `create`, `update`, `edit`, and `delete` routes .
 In this case your user resource